mgorav/CqrsWithCDC/README.md

 7. Spring Cloud Stream

-## CQRS Bank Application - Using CQRS + Event Soiurcing with Events relay using CDC
+## CQRS Bank Application - Using CQRS + Event Sourcing with Events relay using CDC
 A bank application which demonstrates CQRS design pattern.
 This application performs following operations:

 1. Money withdrawal using debit card